 During times of uncertainty, creating a structured and modified routine is not only essential for children but also keeps adults from feeling swamped and fatigued.
 Therefore, you need to establish a flexible consistent daily routine with your children.
 This will create a sense of order to your day and offer reassurance in a very uncertain time.

 All children including teens can benefit from these routines that are predictable yet flexible enough to meet individual needs.
 Some suggested plans and resources on how you can add structure to your days along with basic school work and chores, include: wake-up routines, breakfast and some activity play in the morning, getting dressed, set a particular time of handwashing and hygiene, make homework timetable, break up school work, set proper time for lunch, chores, exercise, reading, family time and some screen time with friends.
+Learn about the children learning reading program.

 At the end of the day take a minute to think about your day and tell your child about one positive and fun thing they did in their day.